 When classroom discipline is working, students feel safe, know what is expected of them, and strive to meet those expectations because they understand the reasons for them.
 You’ll learn ideas for empowering students’ agency and responsible autonomy through the Responsive Classroom approach to teaching discipline, and how to frame school discipline as a means to empower students and analyze proactive and reactive components of the Responsive Classroom discipline framework.

-Leadership Seminar – New York, NY
+Leadership Seminar – New York, NY (FULL)

 Ever wonder what social-emotional learning looks like within a school’s adult community?

 Curious about how Responsive Classroom practices can support you as an SEL leader?

 Come alone or bring your whole leadership team to the Responsive Classroom Leadership Seminar!
 In this one-day seminar designed exclusively for school leaders (K-8), you’ll learn how to best lead social emotional learning initiatives in your school with the Responsive Classroom approach.
 You will:

 - Deep-dive into Responsive Classroom principles, strategies and practices that will enhance your work with your staff and generate results right away

 - Examine ways the Responsive Classroom approach can be applied to enhance leadership skills and transform classrooms

 - Engage in reflection and planning conversations with peers and Responsive Classroom experts